CTurt/FreeDVDBoot/README.md

 Once you've identified your console's DVD Player version, copy all of the homebrew you would like to include on the disc into that directory in the `Filesystem` (EG: `Filesystem/3.10EU/`).

 ### Step 3: Make an image
+Once you've placed all the homebrew files you'd like into the directory, generate a UDF image of the directory (or ISO/UDF hybrid also works)

+On Windows, you can use a GUI like ImgBurn to make an disc image.
+It will give a warning that `VIDEO_TS.BUP` is missing, but just click continue anyway (PS2 doesn't require this file).

-Once you've placed all the homebrew files you'd like into the directory, generate a UDF image of the directory.
-The easiest way is probably to install `genisoimage` (comes pre-installed on many Linux distributions like Ubuntu) or `mkisofs` and run the following (where `exploit.iso` is the output and `Filesystem/3.10` is the directory containing `VIDEO_TS` and any homebrew):
+On Linux the easiest way is probably to use `genisoimage` as it comes pre-installed on many Linux distributions like Ubuntu.
+Run the following on terminal (where `exploit.iso` is the output and `Filesystem/3.10` is the directory containing `VIDEO_TS` and any homebrew):

     genisoimage -udf -o exploit.iso Filesystems/3.10